 Is PrivadoVPN Safe in 2026?
 Honest Security, Privacy and Logging Review

-A straight look at logging, jurisdiction, leak protection and trust.
+A practical look at logging, jurisdiction, leak protection and how much proof sits behind the marketing.

 Ech the Tech Fox, the guide's mascot.